fyrox-book/fyrox-book.github.io/src/fyrox/scene/mesh_node.md

 # Mesh node

-Mesh is a scane node that represents a 3D model.
+Mesh is a scene node that represents a 3D model.
 This one of the most commonly used nodes in almost every game.
 Meshes could be easily created either programmatically or be made in some 3D modelling software (like Blender) and loaded in your scene.

+## Surfaces

+Surface is a set of triangles that uses the same [material](../rendering/materials.md).
+Mesh node could contain zero of more surfaces; each surface contains a set of vertices and indices that binds vertices with triangles.
+Mesh nodes split into surfaces to be rendered effectively by modern GPUs.

 ## How to create

 There are basically two ways, how to pick one depends on your needs.
 In general, using a 3D modelling software is the way to go, especially with tons and tons of free 3D models available online.

-**Caveat:** The engine supports _only_ FBX file format for 3D models!
+> ⚠️ The engine supports _only_ FBX file format for 3D models!

 ### Using a 3D modelling software

-To create 3D model, you could use [Blender](https://www.blender.org/) and then export it to `FBX` file format.
+To create a 3D model, you could use [Blender](https://www.blender.org/) and then export it to `FBX` file format.
-To load your 3D model in the game, you should do few simple steps:
+To load your 3D model in the game, you should do few simple steps (loading a 3D model does not differ from a prefab instantiation):

 ```rust,no_run
 # extern crate fyrox;